Stowe School: Academic Policy 2017-2018

-Stowe School is an independent, selective, co-educational 13-18 boarding school with c.795 pupils on the school roll.
+Stowe School is an independent, selective, co-educational 13-18 boarding school with just under 800 pupils on the school roll.
 Most students join the school in Y9 or in Y12.
 Class sizes are typically 16-22 for GCSE and 10-15 for A Level.
 At Stowe, we support students by offering either breadth or depth in their studies.
 Consequently, students applying to university will present a range of qualifications depending on their interests and ability.

-The school has ceased routinely certificating AS levels due to the introduction of linearity, but those who completed first year sixth-form study of a subject still examined in a modular way and then dropped it at the end of Year 12 will certificate their AS modules at the same time as their A Level results to give them an AS.
+The school has ceased routinely certificating AS levels.
+However, any student who completed first year sixth-form study of any of the few remaining modular subject before dropping it at the end of Year 12 will certificate their AS modules at the same time as their A Level results to give them an AS.